slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 ## Some notes:

-* If you want to test at 20 MHz, use fast memory components (normally you don't have to worry about it).
+* If you want to test at 20 MHz, use fast memory components (normally you don't have to worry about it), e.g 70ns or faster.

 ### 74LS574